 Birth control pills offer reliable and easy-to-use contraception, but sometimes life gets in the way and you simply forget to take a pill or miss a pill due to illness.
 Knowing what to do for a missed pill and how to effectively manage this situation can keep you feeling safe and prevent an unplanned pregnancy.
-Your pregnancy risk depends on the type of pill you take and when during your cycle you miss a pill.
+The answer to your question, can you get pregnant on birth control pill if you miss one day, depends on the type of pill you take and when during your cycle you miss a pill.

 Birth control pills work in three ways.
 First, the pill prevents ovulation.
 The pill also thickens the cervical mucus, providing a physical barrier.
 Finally, the pill thins the uterine lining, creating an inhospitable environment, according to Planned Parenthood.
 Together, these three effects make the pill a highly effective contraceptive.